-It occurs most commonly as a complication of bacterial tonsillitis.
-Unlike simple tonsillitis it mandates surgical intervention to drain the collection.
+Quinsy occurs most commonly as a complication of bacterial tonsillitis.
+Unlike simple tonsillitis, it mandates surgical intervention to drain the collection.
 Group A beta-haemolytic streptococcus and haemophilus influenzae are commonly implicated.

 Note: In patients presenting with any of a severe sore throat, drooling, stridor or trismus – epiglottitis – a rare but potentially life-threatening condition should be considered.